zac-heisey/murray-lampert/about.md

       bio: "<p>Chelsea was born in Dearborn, Michigan and moved to Scottsdale Arizona when she was 9.
 She received a BA in design from ASU.
 She enjoys rock climbing, trying new restaurants, and hitting the town with her big doggie, Templeton.
 Chelsea loves designing because it gives her the opportunity to get to know her clients and create the perfect space for them that is both functional and unique to their personality.</p><p>Fun Fact: Chelsea is a level one sommelier, and knows a lot about wine & spirits.</p>"
       image-1: "/murray-lampert/version3/chelsea-tyler-1.jpg"
       image-2: "/murray-lampert/version3/chelsea-tyler-1.jpg"
-    - name: Micah Winkelstein
+    - name: Micah Winkelstein, AIA, NCARB
-      title: Architect
+      title: Director of Design / Architect
       email: mwinkelstein@murraylampert.com
       bio: "<p>Micah was born and raised in Atlanta, Georgia.
 He earned a Bachelors of Architecture degree from Southern Polytech University in 2003 and moved to San Diego in 2013.
 What Micah enjoys most about working for Murray Lampert, is meeting with homeowners and utilizing his experience to design home improvement solutions for them.
-When he isn’t sketching plans, Micah can be found playing tennis, drumming, grilling on the BBQ, and spending time with his wife and two daughters.</p>"
+When he isn’t sketching plans, Micah can be found playing tennis, drumming, grilling on the BBQ, and spending time with his two daughters.</p>"
       image-1: "/murray-lampert/version3/micah-winkelstein-1.jpg"
       image-2: "/murray-lampert/version3/micah-winkelstein-1.jpg"
     - name: Alyson Meucci